royalmo/docker-networks/README.md

 > check the state of that terminal.

-As you can see, the `ubuntu` image ([_/ubuntu](https://hub.docker.com/_/ubuntu)) contains a basic ubuntu distribution (the version could be speficied i.e.
+As you can see, the `ubuntu` image ([_/ubuntu](https://hub.docker.com/_/ubuntu)) contains a basic ubuntu distribution (the version could be specified i.e.
 `docker run -it ubuntu:18.04`), **with the most basic commands**.
-Having only the essential programs permits a lightweigth image and faster boot times.
+Having only the essential programs permits a lightweight image and faster boot times.

 You can see that we are in another machine because the terminal prompt cas a different host machine (remember: `user_name@computer_name`).